jasonnnnli/barcode-reader-docs/programming/features/read-incomplete-barcodes.md

 # Read Incomplete Barcodes

-In some cases, due to misprinting, barcodes may have incomplete parts.
-For example, a QR code that is missing the position detection pattern (See the sample image below).
-In this case, you can enable the barcode completion logic in Dynamsoft Barcode Reader(DBR) by turning on [`BarcodeComplementModes`]({{ site.parameters_reference }}barcode-complement-modes.html).
-DBR will then automatically attempt to complete and correct the location information that is incorrect or lost due to misprinting according to the structural characteristics of the corresponding barcode type.
-The barcode completion logic only supports QR code and Data Matrix at present. `BarcodeComplementModes` is disabled by default, you can enable it based on your requirements.

-Multiple modes can also be set at the same time.
-For example, if `BCM_SKIP` and `BCM_GENERAL` are configured at the same time:

-- The barcode complement will not be enabled in the first round of barcode decoding
-- If the decoded barcode results don't reach the number of `expectedBarcodeCount`, the barcode complement will be enabled in the second round of barcode decoding.

-Here are two examples with imcomplete barcodes
+In some cases, barcodes may have incomplete sections due to typographical errors as shown below.

 <div align="center">
    <p><img src="assets/incomplete-barcodes.png" width="70%" alt="incomplete-barcodes"></p>
    <p>Incomplete Barcodes</p>
 </div>

-**Code Snippet**
+In this case, you can enable the barcode completion logic in DBR using [`BarcodeComplementModes`]({{ site.parameters_reference }}barcode-complement-modes.html).
+After that, DBR will attempt to complete and correct the barcode according to the structural characteristics of the corresponding barcode type.

+Check out the following code snippet on how to configure `BarcodeComplementModes`.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript